aripakman/hmc-tmg/README.md

 =======

-MATLAB implementation of the algorithm introduced in "Exact Hamiltonian Monte Carlo Sampler for Truncated Multivariate Gaussians" by Ari Pakman and Liam Paninski.
+MATLAB implementation of the algorithm introduced in "Exact Hamiltonian Monte Carlo for Truncated Multivariate Gaussians" by Ari Pakman and Liam Paninski.

 Paper available at http://arxiv.org/abs/1208.4118